Liam-Zhou/Chuwa0910/ShortQuestions/hw9.md

 1. List all of the new annotations to your annotaitons.md and explain its role.
     see `ShortQuestions/annotations.md`.
 2.  how do you do the debug?
+    In production, the first thing is to find the Logs and see the error message.
     When I encounter some bugs, I will add a breakpoint in my IDE, and then using debug mode to execute the program.
 By doing this, I can see the variable at the point of my breakpoint, so that allows me to find the error in the code.
 3. What is DTO, VO, Payload, DO, model?
     DTO: Data Transfer Object, used to carry data among different layers of an application.
     VO: Value Object, immutable, represent attributes or values that don't have a distinct identity.
     Payload: the real meaningful data itself rapped by the outer data structure, like the request body of HTTP requests.
-    DO: Domain Object, represent the core business entities or concepts within an application.
+    DO: Data Object, represent the core business entities or concepts within an application.
     Model: include both domain objects (DOs) that represent the business entities and DTOs or VOs used for data transfer between the application's layers.
 4. What is `@JsonProperty("description_yyds")`?
     `@JsonProperty` is an annotation provided by the Jackson library, it maps a class to a JSON property. `description_yyds` define the field within the Json property.